arc-language/parser/README.md

 func (s *BaseArcParserListener) EnterParameterList(ctx *ParameterListContext)
     EnterParameterList is called when production parameterList is entered.

-func (s *BaseArcParserListener) EnterParenExpr(ctx *ParenExprContext)
-    EnterParenExpr is called when production ParenExpr is entered.

 func (s *BaseArcParserListener) EnterPointerType(ctx *PointerTypeContext)
-    EnterPointerType is called when production PointerType is entered.
+    EnterPointerType is called when production pointerType is entered.

+func (s *BaseArcParserListener) EnterPostfixExpression(ctx *PostfixExpressionContext)
+    EnterPostfixExpression is called when production postfixExpression is entered.

+func (s *BaseArcParserListener) EnterPostfixOp(ctx *PostfixOpContext)
+    EnterPostfixOp is called when production postfixOp is entered.

-func (s *BaseArcParserListener) EnterPrimaryExpr(ctx *PrimaryExprContext)
+func (s *BaseArcParserListener) EnterPrimaryExpression(ctx *PrimaryExpressionContext)
-    EnterPrimaryExpr is called when production PrimaryExpr is entered.
+    EnterPrimaryExpression is called when production primaryExpression is entered.

 func (s *BaseArcParserListener) EnterPrimitiveType(ctx *PrimitiveTypeContext)
     EnterPrimitiveType is called when production primitiveType is entered.

-func (s *BaseArcParserListener) EnterPrimitiveTypeSpec(ctx *PrimitiveTypeSpecContext)
-    EnterPrimitiveTypeSpec is called when production PrimitiveTypeSpec is entered.

-func (s *BaseArcParserListener) EnterProgram(ctx *ProgramContext)
-    EnterProgram is called when production program is entered.

 func (s *BaseArcParserListener) EnterReferenceType(ctx *ReferenceTypeContext)
-    EnterReferenceType is called when production ReferenceType is entered.
+    EnterReferenceType is called when production referenceType is entered.

+func (s *BaseArcParserListener) EnterRelationalExpression(ctx *RelationalExpressionContext)
+    EnterRelationalExpression is called when production relationalExpression is entered.

 func (s *BaseArcParserListener) EnterReturnStmt(ctx *ReturnStmtContext)
-    EnterReturnStmt is called when production ReturnStmt is entered.
+    EnterReturnStmt is called when production returnStmt is entered.

-func (s *BaseArcParserListener) EnterReturnType(ctx *ReturnTypeContext)
-    EnterReturnType is called when production returnType is entered.

-func (s *BaseArcParserListener) EnterStoreStmt(ctx *StoreStmtContext)
-    EnterStoreStmt is called when production StoreStmt is entered.

-func (s *BaseArcParserListener) EnterStringLiteral(ctx *StringLiteralContext)
+func (s *BaseArcParserListener) EnterStatement(ctx *StatementContext)
-    EnterStringLiteral is called when production StringLiteral is entered.
+    EnterStatement is called when production statement is entered.

 func (s *BaseArcParserListener) EnterStructDecl(ctx *StructDeclContext)
     EnterStructDecl is called when production structDecl is entered.